SUPERIOR COURT OF CALIFORNIA

 NOTICE OF PETITION TO ADMINISTER ESTATE OF

-To all heirs, beneficiaries, creditors, contingent creditors, and persons who may otherwise be interested in the will or estate, or both, of: SUZANNE MARIE VANN.
+To all heirs, beneficiaries, creditors, contingent creditors, and persons who may otherwise be interested in the will or estate, or both, of: RALPH CLAYTON ROSSER.

-A PETITION FOR PROBATE has been filed by BARRY ENGRAHM and STACIE JONES in the Superior Court of California, County of Colusa.
+A PETITION FOR PROBATE has been filed by DANIEL A. CHARTER, PUBLIC ADMINISTRATOR in the Superior Court of California, County of Colusa.

-THE PETITION FOR PROBATE requests that BARRY ENGRAHM and STACIE JONES be appointed as personal representative to administer the estate of the decedent.
+THE PETITION FOR PROBATE requests that DANIEL A. CHARTER be appointed as personal representative to administer the estate of the decedent.

-THE PETITION requests authority to administer the estate under the Independent Administration of Estates Act.
-(This authority will allow the personal representative to take any actions without obtaining court approval.
+The petition requests authority to administer the estate under the Independent Administration of Estates Act.
+(This authority will allow the personal representative to take many actions without obtaining court approval.
 Before taking certain very important actions, however, the personal representative will be required to give notice to interested persons unless they have waived notice or consented to the proposed action.)
 The independent administration authority will be granted unless an interested person files an objection to the petition and shows good cause why the court should not grant the authority.